vildiur/ai-agent/README.md

 # Google Gemini and Ollama toy AI agent

-## Do not use this on your projects, there are little guardrails and cause harm
+## Do not use this on your projects, there are little guardrails that can cause harm, be sure to at least have original files backed up

 ### Better with virtual environment